argumentcomputer/lurk-beta/spec/reduction-notes.md

   - a mapping of input to 'more reduced' output.
   - given that Lurk is Turing complete, this does not guarantee termination.
   - any Lurk expression whose evaluation *does* terminate will eventually lead to a fixed point of reduction.
-- The reduction step performs a fixed computation, with no recursion, necesary so it can be proved in a circuit.
+- The reduction step performs a fixed computation, with no recursion, necessary so it can be proved in a circuit.
 - The reduction is performed in continuation-passing style, which is what allows a complete evaluation to be sliced into as many reductions as needed.
 - This leads naturally to the tail-call elimination observed above.